Entertainment

 Psalm 91! $91 for 91 blessings!
 It’s an insult to the work of grace.
 Psalm 91! $91 for 91 blessings!
 It’s fraud!
 If you could give $91, and that would appease the anger of God, Jesus wouldn’t have died.

 I can feel that some people are very angry right now because I say Psalm 91for $91 blessings is fraud!
-After you finish getting angry, I repeat: it’s a fraud.
+After you finish getting angry, I repeat it’s a fraud.

 The cleric said he didn’t mean it was wrong to give money to advance God’s work.

-Not to sound like I am boasting, the greatest portion of my income goes back to the work of God.
+Not to sound like I am boasting, the greatest portion of my income goes back to work of God.
 I can’t be a giver to that extent and preach against giving.

 Even Jesus used a whip to stop merchandise (in the house of God).